-After good turf is established in shade, care must be exercised to prevent losing it when leaves are falling.
+After good turf is established in shade, care must be exercised to prevent losing it when leaves from the tree canopy begin falling.
 They should be removed promptly else the grass may be smothered.

 It is a mistake to place leaves or other materials over grass as a winter covering.
 They do more harm than good.
 To keep them from harming grass, leaves should be removed at least once weekly.

 Certain kinds of oaks and other trees hold part of their leaves all through the winter.
 This means that some of them are falling during winter months, particularly during heavy rains.

 If these are not removed frequently they will become packed down against the ground, sometimes even becoming frozen, and thus smother grass in spots.
 By spring the lawn may present a sorry sight.